jsarnowski96/pysql-console/README.md

 - create a connection with local or external MS SQL database
 - display contents of the selected table
 - export selected table to .csv file
-- implementation of pseudo user authentication mechanism based on Users or AuthUsers tables (depending on the config)
+- implementation of pseudo user authentication mechanism
 - executing commands directly or via aliases

 # List of available commands: